 FDU celebrated the Class of 2020 with an online ceremony on May 18 to confer degrees.
 This formal and important moment commemorated the hard-earned achievements of our graduates.
 This virtual ceremony did not take the place of an in-person ceremony.
-We hope to be able to have an in-person ceremony should circumstances allow at a later date or we will invite our 2020 graduates to attend the May 2021 commencement ceremony.
-To view the ceremony, download the program and see congratulatory messages and related coverage, go to https://www.fdu.edu/for-students/commencement/.
+We are still hoping that we can have an in-person ceremony should circumstances allow at a later date this fall.
+If not, we will invite our 2020 graduates to attend a commencement ceremony next May.
+To view the virtual conferral of degrees ceremony, download the program and see congratulatory messages and related coverage, go to https://www.fdu.edu/for-students/commencement/

 The graduation fee covers a variety of expenses and is non-refundable.
 Students who have paid the graduation fee will be covered for the future commencement and expenses related to the conferral of degrees and the awarding of diplomas.